GabBimdata/glb2ifc/README.md

 - **Single storey**: all elements are placed in one `IfcBuildingStorey`.
 No automatic floor detection.
 - **No materials, no property sets**: only geometry and classification are exported.
 Textures, colors, glTF materials are ignored.
 - **No openings**: doors and windows are not detected as such — they end up as `IfcBuildingElementProxy`.
 - **Heuristic is geometric only**: a thin tall pillar will be classified as a wall, a wide flat tabletop as a slab.
-The classification is meant as a "best effort" starting point, not a substitute for real BIM authoring.
+The classification is a best-effort starting point, not a substitute for real BIM authoring.
 - **Non-ASCII characters in mesh names** are replaced with `_` (proper STEP-21 Unicode escaping is on the TODO list).

 ## Validating the output